yuri-qualtie/MemoryLeaks/README.md

 8. Inspect objects

 Actual: We see 3 instances of PickerWithBindingViewModel that are leaked by UITests
-Expected: All instnaces of PickerWithBindingViewModel should be deaclocated when PickerWithBindingView is disappeared.
+Expected: All instances of PickerWithBindingViewModel should be deallocated when PickerWithBindingView disappears.
-Note: The issue disappears if navigate to MainView.swift, comment line 22 - `.containerAccessibility(identifier: "picker-with-binding-view")` and do steps 2-8
+Note: The issue disappears if we comment line 22 `.containerAccessibility(identifier: "picker-with-binding-view")` in MainView.swift -  and repeat steps 2-8